On Completeness-aware Concept-Based Explanations in Deep Neural Networks: Additional Experiments Results and Settings

 \paragraph{Additional Nearest Neighbors for AwA} We show additional nearest neighbors of the top concepts in AwA for all 50 classes from Figure \ref{fig:awa_full_0} to Figure \ref{fig:awa_full_8}.
 For each class, the 3 concepts with the highest ConceptSHAP respect to the class with $R_1(\con)$ above 0.8 is shown, along with the ConceptSHAP score with respect to the class.
 We see that many important concepts are shared between different classes, where most of them are semantically meaningful.
 To list some examples, concept 7 corresponds to the concept of grass, concept 33 shows a specific kind of wolf-like face (which has two different colors on the face), concept 27 corresponds to the sky/ocean view, concept 25 shows a side face that is shared among many animals, concept 46 shows a front face of cat-like animals, concept 21 shows sandy/ wilderness texture of the background, concept 38 shows gray back ground that looks like asphalt road, concept 43 shows similar ears of several animals, concept 31 shows furry/ rough texture with a plain background.

-\paragraph{Additional Nearest Neighbors for NLP} We show additional nearest neighbors of the 4 concepts in NLP in Table \ref{tab:nlp_more}.
-The nearest neighbors of concept 1 and concept 2 are generally negative, and those of concept 3 and concept 4 are generally positive, and follows the discussion in section \ref{sec:nlp}.
+\paragraph{Additional Nearest Neighbors for NLP} We show additional nearest neighbors of the 4 concepts in NLP.
+The nearest neighbors of concept 1 and concept 2 are generally negative, and concept 3 and concept 4 are generally positive.

 \end{appendices}